Top 10 things to do in Iceland that first-timers will love!

 Þingvellir National Park is now protected and became a World Heritage Site in 2004, thanks in part to the rift valley it lies in.

-This valley is fascinating as it marks the divide between the Eurasian and North American tectonic plates (but more on that at number 10!).
+This valley is fascinating as it marks the divide between the Eurasian and North American tectonic plates (but more on that later!).

 View of a grassy landscape in Iceland with mountains in the background and a river and white houses in view